lindaerin/basic-custom-terminal/README.md

 - [x] Exit: exit the program

 ## Getting Started
-Compile each of the example.c files
+Compile each of the c files
 ```
 gcc -o example exmaple.c
 ```